-(2) Deaf and deaf-blind students and doctoral students in their studies to acquire higher education, in addition to the provided limit under para.
-1 have the right to additional use of translation services in Bulgarian sign language up to 60 hours per semester.
+Article 21.
+(2) The deaf and blind-deaf students and doctoral students in the process of their education for acquiring higher education, except for the provided limit, have the right to additional use of translation services in Bulgarian sign language up to 60 hours per semester.